 It presents an interesting problem for modern businesses.
 Technology has removed the need for human gatekeepers and you need to closely examine your business to identify which areas require a customer service agent and which would be better off using an automated DIY system.

-- Utilise guided selling tech to provide advice and recommendations on loans, cards, mortgages etc
+- Utilize guided selling tech to provide advice and recommendations on loans, cards, mortgages, etc

 - Improve mobile apps to allow easier access to financial statements and increased connectivity for payment or money transfers.
 A great example of a tech company that’s filled the instant digital payment gap is Venmo, an app that permits immediate payments to friends connected through Facebook.